Since the beginning of time, mankind has believed that symbols, animals and inanimate objects can harness luck and good fortune.

 According to Farrell, they are '"covered with shamrocks, and the waistband states, 'The luck of the Irish'."

-Farrell cares so deeply about his lucky charms that when his "lucky belt” gifted to him by his father was stolen, he offered £16,000 (GBP) for its safe return.
+Farrell cares so deeply about the lucky charm that when his "lucky belt" given to him by his father was stolen, he offered £16,000 for its safe return.
 He takes his lucky charms very seriously...

 However, Diaz doesn't seem to take lucky charms too seriously as when asked about her superstitions by Cosmopolitan, she stated, "I knock on wood all day long...constantly.
 But I've also flown on Friday the 13th in a storm with a black cat on my lap, so I'm not that superstitious."

-Beckham would always wear a new pair of football boots before every game for good luck.
+Beckham would always wear a new pair of football boots every game for good luck.
 He also confessed, "[he has] to have everything in a straight line, or everything has to be in pairs."

 Serena Williams, one of the world's greatest tennis players, credits her success to some special footwear.
 Williams confesses her lucky charm is "a pair of socks that [she's] been wearing every match."
 Williams continues, "I've never lost a match in these socks so I guess that is a little superstitious."

 The $39 shoes accompany Mirren to every awards show, and not only did they give Mirren "an immediate seven inches", but according to Mirren she snatched back-to-back Emmy Awards after wearing the heels.

 The America's Got Talent judge recalls the humorous episode sharing, "[the flight attendant said]: 'Can I help you?' and I was like, 'yeah, I'm just looking for my teeth.'
-And he's like, ‘oh.’
-I had to find it - it's not good luck if I leave the [teeth] on the plane.”
-If it works for her, who are we to judge.
+And he's like 'oh'.
+I had to find it - "it's not good luck if I leave the [teeth] on the plane."

-Lucky charms and Lotto wins
+Lucky charms and lotto wins